NCGS Geoscience Teaching Award

-His Earth & Environmental Science class with the Paleontology and Climate Units covers many aspects of geoscience.
+The recipient of the NCGS Geoscience Teaching Award of $500 was Chung Sinn Khong of Yerba Buena High School in San Jose, CA. His Earth & Environmental Science class with the Paleontology and Climate Units covers many aspects of geoscience.
 The program also contains materials on observation and critical thinking.
 He includes a broad spectrum of materials and references as well as exercises that will help students apply basic principles and discuss specific topics in geological and environmental sciences.

-Ms. Erskine graduated from U.C.
+The recipient of the NCGS Geoscience Teaching Award of $500 was Christine Erskine of Brier Elementary School in Fremont, CA. An Oakland resident, Ms. Erskine graduated from U.C.
 Davis with a B.S. in Geology and later studied hydrogeology at U.C.
 Berkeley.
 She earned a master’s degree in Physical Anthropology at Colorado State University before receiving a California Teaching Credential.
 She worked as an environmental consultant before becoming a science teacher for the elementary level in 2000.
 She also has worked in other capacities at places like the Exploratorium and the Lawrence Hall of Science.
-She currently holds a teaching credential in biology.
-Ms. Erskine lives in Oakland with her husband, two Shiba Inu dogs, and two cats, and enjoys gardening and nature photography.
-She maintains a mostly native plant garden, a certified National Wildlife Federation habitat.
-In addition, she volunteers at the Oakland Zoo on Saturdays and spends time helping train new zoo volunteers.
+She also holds a teaching credential in biology.
+She enjoys gardening and nature photography and maintains a mostly native plant garden, a certified National Wildlife Federation habitat.
+In addition, she volunteers at the Oakland Zoo and helps train new zoo volunteers.
 In her spare time she also trains for triathlons in the spring and summer.

-There were three recipients of the 2005-2006 NCGS Geoscience Teaching award Pierre de St. Croix was awarded $500, and Cheryl Costello and Mary Jane Holmes each received $250.
+The recipients of the NCGS Geoscience Teaching Award were Pierre de St. Croix ($500), Cheryl Costello ($250) and Mary Jane Holmes ($250).